section-engineering-education/engineering-education/articles/debug-node-docker/index.md

 > Port 9229 is the default debug port for Node.js but you can change it if necessary.

-Finish up debugging your app in Chrome DevTools <a href="https://www.section.io/engineering-education/debug-node-devtools/#step-2----open-chrome-devtools" target="_blank">here</a>.
+Finish up debugging your app in Chrome DevTools [here](https://www.section.io/engineering-education/debug-node-devtools/#step-2----open-chrome-devtools).

 ### Step 5 -- Debugging with VS Code
 To debug your app in VS Code, make sure **Node: Auto Attach** setting is on.
 It enables VS Code to connect to your running app.
 To enable it, open the **Command Pallete**(`Ctrl+Shift+P`) and search for `Debug: Toggle Auto Attach`.